4th Annual Portland Mid East Camp

 June 16 - 19, 2016

-Camp begins Thursday the 16th with load in and camp set up between noon and 5 pm.
+Camp begins Thursday the 16th with load in and camp set up between noon and 4 pm.
+Amel has a SUFI healing workshop 4-6.
 Then we'll all have dinner around 6, then the opening concert and dance show around 8 pm, featuring the star lineup of dancers and musicians.
 Classes will be Friday and Saturday from 10 am until 6pm, with time for lunch in the middle of the day, dinner at 6 and concert and dance party at 8pm until LATE.
-Sunday we'll have some sort of morning festivity with brunch, then tear down camp and say our goodbyes.
+Sunday we'll have some sort of morning festivity, usually slide shows and lecture with brunch, then tear down camp and say our goodbyes.
 There are 5 class times per day, 1 hour 15 minutes each.
-Each time slot there are 2 dance class choices and 2 music class choices.
 Camp attendees can therefore max out at 6 hours of class each day, 12 hours total, with world traveled and renowned master dancers and musicians!!

 The main objective of Portland Middle East Camp is to create a healthier, more peaceful world.
 This is achieved by helping people raise awareness in three main areas: healthy relationships with people of other cultures, health of the human body/mind/spirit, and health of the Earth and ecosystem.